-Now Clockwise will automatically recognize that a meeting has a location, determine how far it is and protect the right amount of transit time on your schedule.
+Clockwise can automatically recognize that a meeting has an external location, determine how far it is, and protect the right amount of transit time on your schedule.

 How Clockwise uses travel time

-Clockwise uses machine learning to identify meetings that require travel, understands how much time to block off and automatically holds an intelligently determined amount of time on your calendar.
-You can visualize the Clockwise travel time by toggling on your Clockwise Private Calendar, or by enabling Travel Time Smart Holds.
+Clockwise uses machine learning to identify meetings that require travel, understands how much time to block off, and automatically holds an intelligently determined amount of time on your calendar.

 Clockwise protects your travel time in three main ways:

-- If a meeting on Autopilot conflicts with a travel time block, Clockwise will try to resolve that conflict automatically
+- If a flexible meeting conflicts with a travel time block, Clockwise will try to resolve that conflict automatically

-- Clockwise will never move a meeting on Autopilot into a time that conflicts with a travel time block
+- Clockwise will never move a flexible meeting into a time that conflicts with a travel time block

 - Clockwise Scheduler will know which times that appear to be free on your calendar or a colleague's calendar actually have conflicting travel time blocks and won't recommend those times.

 In order to intelligently block off the right amount of travel time as it relates to your work address, you'll need to tell us where you work.
-Access your home address from your settings in Hours and Availability and scroll down to the bottom.
-Input your work address here:
+Set your work location in Your ideal day, in the "Travel time" section.
+Click the toggle to enable travel time, then input your primary work address.